KonstantinKlepikov/luxai21/README.md

 5. `bots.actions` - assignment of actions for every object
 6. `bots.bot` - bot logic
 7. `evol.py` is used for teach bot genome.
 Is learned on `agent_train.py`
-8. `agent_test_evol.py` is used for test trained genome
+8. `agent_test.py` is used for test trained genome
-9. `agent_test.py` is used in for bots with random generated genome
+9. `agent_random.py` is used represent random generated genome
+10. `agent_train.py` is used for alghoritm learning
-10. `agent.py` is used for submission
+11. `agent.py` is used for submission (dont use for development)

 Pipline of every turn: